bcomnes/sublime-standard-format/README.md

 You can find Standard Format settings in the `StandardFormat.sublime-settings` file.

 - `format_on_save`: Boolean.
 Runs Standard Format on save when set to true.
+Use the command pallet to quickly toggle this on or off.
 - `extensions`: String Array.
 An array of file extensions that you want to be able to run Standard Format against.
+- `excludes`: String Array.
+An array of file extensions that you don't want to run against.
+- `command`: String Array.
+Customize the command and flags that **Standard Format** runs against.
+- `PATH` **Not Implemented Yet**: String Array.
+An Array of paths to be appended to the search PATH.
 - `loud_error`: Boolean.
 Specifies if you get a status bar message or error window if the subprocess encounters an error while formatting.

+## Hints

+**Standard Format** will try to find and use (`command` to format with if set, otherwise it will fall back to) `standard-format` or `standard`.

+Windows support is coming very soon, but PRs welcome.

 ## Linter